Daedaluz/squashboot/README.md

 # squashboot
-tiny, statically linked init for initramfs
+Tiny, statically linked init for initramfs.

+It searches for the first squashfs file and mounts it as the new root